2.003J | Spring 2007 | Undergraduate

 Course Description

 Introduction to the dynamics and vibrations of lumped-parameter models of mechanical systems.
 Kinematics.
 Force-momentum formulation for systems of particles and rigid bodies in planar motion.
 Work-energy concepts.
 Virtual displacements and virtual work.
-Lagrange's equations for systems of particles and rigid bodies in …
+Lagrange’s equations for systems of particles and rigid …

 Introduction to the dynamics and vibrations of lumped-parameter models of mechanical systems.
 Kinematics.
 Force-momentum formulation for systems of particles and rigid bodies in planar motion.
 Work-energy concepts.
 Virtual displacements and virtual work.
 Lagrange’s equations for systems of particles and rigid bodies in planar motion.
 Linearization of equations of motion.
 Linear stability analysis of mechanical systems.
 Free and forced vibration of linear multi-degree of freedom models of mechanical systems; matrix eigenvalue problems.
 Introduction to numerical methods and MATLAB® to solve dynamics and vibrations problems.